aseba-community/qt-ar-demo/README.md

 # Thymio-AR-Demo

 This is a small demo illustrating the vision system part of the [Thymio programming adventure](https://github.com/aseba-community/thymio-adventure).
-The demo is part of a bachelo thesis where the report found [here]().
+The demo is part of a bachelor thesis where the report found [here]().
 The intend behind this demo is easiest explained by going through [these]() slides.

 ## Authors and license